PLAR Application Instructions

 • Failing to produce other documents requested by the College;

-Only members of the College can practise as a dietitian in Ontario using the titles “dietitian,” “Registered dietitian (RD),” “Dietetiste (Dt.P),” or “Dietetiste Professional (Dt.P).”
+Only registrants of the College can practise as a dietitian in Ontario using the titles “dietitian,” “Registered dietitian (RD),” “Dietetiste (Dt.P),” or “Dietetiste Professional (Dt.P).”

 It is illegal for anyone to use any of these titles in Ontario without a valid certificate of registration issued by the College.